mimi-netizen/Vaccination-Scheduling-App/README.md

 ## Installation

-To run the Vaccination Scheduling App locally, follow these steps after installing `Django`:
+To run the Vaccination Scheduling App locally, follow these steps:

 1. Clone the repository:
    ```bash